pablovin/ChefsHatGYM/docs/source/01_quickstart.rst

     from ChefsHatGym.gameRooms.chefs_hat_room_local import ChefsHatRoomLocal

+    # Room parameters
-    room_name = "test_local_room"
+    room_name = "Testing_2_Local"

+    # Game parameters
+    game_type = ChefsHatEnv.GAMETYPE["MATCHES"]
+    stop_criteria = 3

+    # Start the room
     room = ChefsHatRoomLocal(
         room_name,
-        timeout_player_response=timeout_player_response,
         game_type=game_type,
         stop_criteria=stop_criteria,
-        max_rounds=maxRounds,
-        verbose=verbose,
     )

+This example will run a game composed of three matches.
 Once the room is created, you have to add players to it.
 The Chef`s Hat Gym environment provides a simple random player, that only selects random actions.
 Using the ChefsHatGym.agents interface, you will be able to create your own agents, and use it in the simulator.

 Each agent must have a unique name to be able to play the game.